willdurand/willdurand.github.io/_posts/2012-06-22-capifony-the-cool-capistrano-recipes-for-symfony-applications.markdown

 applications.
 This project has been created by my friend [@everzet](https://twitter.com/everzet), and sponsored by KnpLabs.

-Today, I'm really proud to announce that Konstantin gave my the keys of this project, so that I can maintain, and improve it.
+This week, I'm really proud to announce that Konstantin gave me the keys of this project, so that I can maintain, and improve it.
 I released [capifony 2.1.7](https://rubygems.org/gems/capifony) yesterday with a bunch of fixes, but also with new features.
 In the next weeks, I will work on the documentation.